AQLI

 Around the world today, people are breathing air that poses a serious risk to their health.
 But the way this risk is communicated is often opaque and confusing, translating air pollution concentrations into colors, like red, brown, orange, and green.
 What those colors mean for people’s wellbeing has been unclear.

 The Air Quality Life Index, or AQLI, is an award-winning, first-of-its-kind initiative that develops frontier research on pollution’s impact on life expectancy and communicates that research to policymakers, media and citizens around the world.
 Developed by EPIC, the AQLI is based on cutting-edge research by EPIC’s director Michael Greenstone that quantifies the causal relationship between human exposure to air pollution and reduced life expectancy.
 Combining this analysis with highly localized pollution measurements yields unprecedented insight into the true cost of air pollution in communities around the world.
-Through a virtual platform, users anywhere on Earth can zoom in to their community and understand the effect of the air they breathe on their life expectancy.
+Through a virtual platform, users anywhere on Earth can zoom into their community and understand the effect of the air they breathe on their life expectancy.
 Equipped with this data, policymakers and members of the public can determine the benefits of policies to reduce pollution and take informed action.

 “While people can stop smoking and take steps to protect themselves from diseases, there is little they can individually do to protect themselves from the air they breathe.
 The AQLI tells citizens and policymakers how particulate pollution is affecting them and their communities and reveals the benefits of policies to reduce particulate pollution.”